Leadbeater's possum: Habits

-Leadbeater's possums are rarely seen as they are nocturnal, fast-moving, and occupy the upper storey of some of the tallest forest trees in the world.
+Leadbeater's possums are rarely seen as they are nocturnal, fast-moving, and occupy the upper story of some of the tallest forest trees in the world.
 They have an average body length of 33 cm (13 inches) with the tail included.
 They live in small family colonies of up to 12 individuals, including one monogamous breeding pair.
 Mating occurs only once a year, with a maximum of two joeys being born to each pair.
 All members sleep together in a nest made out of shredded bark in a tree hollow, anywhere from 6 to 30 metres above ground level and roughly in the centre of a territory of 3 hectares, which they defend actively.
 The society of Leadbeater's possums is matriarchal: each group is dominated by only one female Leadbeater's possum that is active in expelling outsiders.
 Other juvenile females are weaned off before they reach sexual maturity.
 In addition, female Leadbeater's possums are more aggressive in nature, often engaging in frequent fights with other females, including their own daughters.
 Due to the constant attacks, young females are forced to leave much earlier than their male brothers, which results in the extremely high male to female ratio of 3:1.

 Solitary Leadbeater's possums have difficulty surviving: when young males disperse at about 15 months of age, they tend either to join another colony as a supernumerary member, or to gather together into bachelor groups while they wait to find a mate.

 At dusk, Leadbeater's possums emerge from the nest and spread out to forage in the sub-canopy, often making substantial leaps from tree to tree (they require continuous understory to travel).
 Their diet is omnivorous: feeding on a range of wattle saps and exudates, lerps, and a high proportion of arthropods which they find under the loose bark of eucalypts, including spiders, crickets, termites and beetles.
 Plant exudates make up 80% of their energy intake, but the protein provided by the arthropods is essential for successful breeding.

 Births are usually timed for the beginning of winter (May and June) or late spring (October and November).
 Most litters are of one or two young, which stay in the pouch for 80 to 90 days, and first emerge from the nest following this.
 Young, newly independent Leadbeater's possums are very vulnerable to owls.

 As of 2013, Leadbeater's possums are found in three habitat types: lowland swamp gum, of Yellingbo Nature Conservation Reserve; montane ash forest, wet sclerophyll forest dominated by mountain ash, shining gum and alpine ash with a dense mid-story of acacia species; sub-alpine woodlands of Mount Baw Baw, Lake Mountain and Mount Bullfight.